 § 10-1-397.
-Authority of Attorney General to issue cease and desist order or impose civil penalty; judicial relief; receivers
+Cease and desist orders; civil penalty; judicial relief; receivers

+(a)As used in this Code section, the term:
-(1) "Call" means any communication, message, signal, or transmission.

-(2) "Telecommunications company" shall have the same meaning as provided in Code Section 46-5-162.

-(3) "Telecommunications services" shall have the same meaning as provided in Code Section 46-5-162.

-(b) Whenever it may appear to the Attorney General that any person is using, has used, or is about to use any method, act, or practice declared by this part or by regulations made under Code Section 10-1-394 to be unlawful and that proceedings would be in the public interest, whether or not any person has actually been misled, the Attorney General may:

-(1) Subject to notice and opportunity for hearing in accordance with Code Section 10-1-398, unless the right to notice is waived by the person against whom the sanction is imposed, take any or all of the following actions:

-(A) Issue a cease and desist order prohibiting any unfair or deceptive act or practice against any person;

-(B) Issue an order against a person who willfully violates this part, imposing a civil penalty of up to a maximum of \$2,000.00 per violation; or

-(C) Issue an order requiring a person whose actions are in violation of this part to pay restitution to any person or persons adversely affected by such actions; or

-(2) Without regard as to whether the Attorney General has issued any orders under this Code section, upon a showing by the Attorney General in any superior court of competent jurisdiction that a person has violated or is about to violate this part, a rule promulgated under this part, or an order of the Attorney General, the court may enter or grant any or all of the following relief:

-(A) A temporary restraining order or temporary or permanent injunction;

-(B) A civil penalty of up to a maximum of \$5,000.00 per violation of this part;
+- (1)"Call" means any communication, message, signal, or transmission. - (2)"Telecommunications company" shall have the same meaning as provided in Code Section 46-5-162. - (3)"Telecommunications services" shall have the same meaning as provided in Code Section 46-5-162. - (b)Whenever it may appear to the Attorney General that any person is using, has used, or is about to use any method, act, or practice declared by this part or by regulations made under Code Section 10-1-394 to be unlawful and that proceedings would be in the public interest, whether or not any person has actually been misled, the Attorney General may: - (1) Subject to notice and opportunity for hearing in accordance with Code Section 10-1-398, unless the right to notice is waived by the person against whom the sanction is imposed, take any or all of the following actions: - (A)Issue a cease and desist order prohibiting any unfair or deceptive act or practice against any person; - (B)Issue an order against a person who willfully violates this part, imposing a civil penalty of up to a maximum of \$2,000.00 per violation; or - (C)Issue an order requiring a person whose actions are in violation of this part to pay restitution to any person or persons adversely affected by such actions; or - (2) Without regard as to whether the Attorney General has issued any orders under this Code section, upon a showing by the Attorney General in any superior court of competent jurisdiction that a person has violated or is about to violate this part, a rule promulgated under this part, or an order of the Attorney General, the court may enter or grant any or all of the following relief: - (A)A temporary restraining order or temporary or permanent injunction; - (B)A civil penalty of up to a maximum of \$5,000.00 per violation of this part; - (C)A declaratory judgment; - (D)Restitution to any person or persons adversely affected by a defendant's actions in violation of this part; - (E)The appointment of a receiver, auditor, or conservator for the defendant or the defendant's assets: or - (F)Other relief as the court deems just and equitable.

-(C) A declaratory judgment;

-(D) Restitution to any person or persons adversely affected by a defendant's actions in violation of this part;

-(E) The appointment of a receiver, auditor, or conservator for the defendant or the defendant's assets; or to citizens of this state or of another state, the Attorney General shall, unless he or she seeks a temporary restraining order to redress or prevent an injury resulting from a violation of paragraph (20) of subsection (b) of Code Section 10-1-393, before initiating any proceedings as provided in this Code section, give notice in writing that such proceedings are contemplated and allow such person a reasonable opportunity to appear before the Attorney General and execute an assurance of voluntary compliance as provided in this part.
+(c)Unless the Attorney General determines that a person subject to this part designs quickly to depart from this state or to remove his or her property therefrom or to conceal himself or herself or his or her property therein or that there is immediate danger of harm to citizens of this state or of another state, the Attorney General shall, unless he or she seeks a temporary restraining order to redress or prevent an injury resulting from a violation of paragraph (20) of subsection (b) of Code Section 10-1-393, before initiating any proceedings as provided in this Code section, give notice in writing that such proceedings are contemplated and allow such person a reasonable opportunity to appear before the Attorney General and execute an assurance of voluntary compliance as provided in this part.
 The determination of the Attorney General under this subsection shall be final and not subject to judicial review.